-Volunteering attracts people form diverse backgrounds with a broad range of experiences.
+Volunteering attracts people from diverse backgrounds with a broad range of experiences.
 This adds to the richness and impact that SSI’s volunteers have across a wide range of roles and programs that support vulnerable people.

 SSI volunteer Fabian Foo at Community Kitchen